Zhang Leping: After death

 A public trial was held in 1997 in the First Intermediate People's Court of Shanghai to settle the lawsuit of who owned the rights to the Sanmao character and comics after the death of the author.
-The judgement was mostly in favour of the author's widow and children.
+The judgement was mostly in favor of the author's widow and children.

-The Zhang Leping Picture Book Award was founded in his honour in 2016.
+In 2007, Sanmao was used as the mascot of the Special Olympics in Shanghai in his honor.
+Additionally, the Zhang Leping Picture Book Award was founded in his honor in 2016.
+There is a memorial hall dedicated to Zhang in Jiaxing, his birthplace.